aws/eks-distro/docs/contents/index.md

 Amazon **EKS Distro** (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
 With EKS-D, you can rely on the same versions of Kubernetes and its dependencies deployed by Amazon EKS.
-This includes the latest upstream updates as well as extended security patching support.
-EKS-D follows the same Kubernetes version release cycle as Amazon EKS and we provide the bits here.
+This includes the latest upstream updates, as well as extended security patching support.
+EKS-D follows the same Kubernetes version release cycle as Amazon EKS, and we provide the bits here.
 EKS-D provides the same software that has enabled tens of thousands of Kubernetes clusters on Amazon EKS.